-- b.
+- iv.
+Organic acidemia, any of the following: - vii.
+Metabolic decompensation despite conventional therapy; - viii.
+Uncontrollable hyper-ammonia; - ix.
+Restricted growth; - x.
+Severe impairment of health-related qualify of life, despite conventional therapy; - v.
+Inborn errors of bile acid synthesis or those refractory to medical therapy; - 6.
+Fibrotic or cirrhotic conditions - a.
+Ductal plate malformations with recurrent cholangitis or complications of portal hypertension; - b.
+Parenteral nutrition associated liver disease with enteral autonomy and complications of cirrhosis: - 7.
+Miscellaneous conditions - a.
+Non-cirrhotic portal hypertension with cardiopulmonary complications; - b.
 Factor VIII deficiency that has failed medical therapy; - c.
 Protein C deficiency that has failed medical therapy; - d.
-Budd-Chiari Syndrome; - C. Does not have any of the following contraindications: - 1.
-Chronic infection with highly virulent and/or resistant microbes that are poorly controlled pre-transplant; - 2.
+Budd-Chiari Syndrome; - c.
+Does not have any of the following contraindications: - 1.
+Chronic Active infection with highly virulent and/or resistant microbes that are poorly controlled pre-transplant; - 2.
 HIV infection with detectable viral load; - 3.
-Malignancy with high risk of recurrence or death related to cancer; - 4.
-Glomerular filtration rate < 40 mL/min/1.73m unless being considered for multiorgan transplant; - 5.
+Malignancy with high risk of recurrence or death related to cancer; (excluding malignancies that transplant could sufficiently address, as noted in I.B.4); 3. - 4.
+Glomerular filtration rate < 40 mL/min/1.73m2 unless being considered for multiorgan transplant; - 5.
 Stroke, acute coronary syndrome, or myocardial infarction (excluding demand ischemia) within 30 days; - 6.
 Severe, life threatening extrahepatic multi-organ mitochondrial disease; - 7.
-Alper's syndrome; - 8.
+Alper2s syndrome; - 8.
 Valproate-associated liver failure in a child under 10 years of age; - 9.
 Severe portopulmonary hypertension that is not responsive to medical therapy; - 10.
 Niemann-Pick disease type C; - 11.
 Hemophagocytic lymphohistiocytosis presenting acute liver failure; - 12.
 Acute renal failure with rising creatinine or on dialysis and low likelihood of recovery; - 13.
 Septic shock; - 14.
 Progressive cognitive impairment; - 15.
 Other severe uncontrolled medical condition expected to limit survival after transplant; - 16.
 Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support; - 17.
 Absence of an adequate or reliable social support system; - 18.
-Active substance use or dependence including current tobacco use, vaping, marijuana smoking, or IV drug use without convincing evidence of risk reduction behaviors, such as meaningful and/or long-term participation in therapy for substance abuse and/or dependence.
-Serial blood and urine testing may be used to verify abstinence from substances that are of concern. - 1.
-Chronic infection with highly virulent and/or resistant microbes that are poorly controlled pre-transplant; - 2.
-Non-hepatic malignancy, except for non-melanoma localized skin cancer that has been treated appropriately, a malignancy that has been completely resected, or a treated malignancy determined to have a small likelihood of recurrence and acceptable future risks; - 3.
-Severe, life threatening extrahepatic multi-organ mitochondrial disease; - 4.
-Alper's syndrome; - 5.
-Valproate associated liver failure in a child under 10 years of age; - 6.
-Severe portopulmonary hypertension that is not responsive to medical therapy; - 7.
-Niemann-Pick disease type C; - 8.
-Hemophagocytic lymphohistiocytosis presenting acute liver failure; - 9.
-Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support;
+Active substance use or dependence including current tobacco use, vaping, marijuana usesmoking, (unless prescribed by a licensed practitioner), or IV drug use without convincing evidence of risk reduction behaviors, (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable) such as meaningful and/or long term participation in therapy for substance abuse and/or dependence.
+Serial blood and urine testing may be used to verify abstinence from substances that are of concern.